devnull-cz/c-prog-lang/modules/structures.md

 #source struct-reference.c

-:wrench: Task: write the above assignments to the members `a` and `b` using a de-reference operator on `foo`
+:wrench: Write the above assignments to the members `a` and `b` using a de-reference operator on `foo`.

 #solution struct-access.c